 9 Habits of World Class Startups

 By James Currier (@JamesCurrier).
-James is a Managing Partner at NFX, a seed and series A venture firm based in San Francisco.
+James is a General Partner at NFX, a seed and series A venture firm based in San Francisco.

 See below for the audio version of this essay read by James Currier.

 Startups that grow into transformative companies do two things: (1) they nail the basics and (2) they cultivate the right habits (core operating principles).